elephantscale/es-training-new/deep-learning/generic/DL-Convolutions.md

      - Stride is 2

- * Here stride is same across two dimensions, but in general it can be different across height “sh” and width “sw”.
+ * Here stride is same across two dimensions, but in general it can be different across height "sh" and width "sw".

 Notes: